Pregnancy

 - Sources of iodine include iodized salt, seaweed🍙 (some are very concentrated), seafood, and eggs.

-- Talk with your doctor before starting iodine supplementation, as excessive iodine intake can be harmful for those with thyroid issues and for the developing baby.
+- Talk with your doctor about iodine supplementation.
+Excessive iodine intake can be harmful for those with thyroid issues and for the developing baby.
+It is recommended for pregnant women to have their thyroid function checked, including blood levels of TSH, Free T4, and Free T3, to ensure normal thyroid function.

-It may also be beneficial to avoid excessive caffeine☕️ intake during pregnancy to prevent blood pressure changes and any potential withdrawal symptoms from your baby after birth.
+Fish high on the food chain like halibut, tuna, and swordfish can be risky during pregnancy due to their high levels of methylmercury which can cause nervous system damage to the baby (fully cooked salmon can be a replacement).
+Oysters and clams may also contain high levels of mercury and arsenic.
+It may be beneficial to avoid excessive caffeine☕️ intake during pregnancy to prevent blood pressure changes and any potential withdrawal symptoms from your baby after birth.

 Gestational diabetes is a type 2 diabetes like condition that affects ~3-7% of pregnant🤰 individuals.
 In this condition the body is still producing insulin but isn’t responding as well since the body is directing nutrients to the fetus.
 Gestational diabetes is typically tested at 24-28 weeks gestation.
 Under the supervision of a healthcare provider this condition can be managed well through diet and exercise.
 If gestational diabetes is hard to control with lifestyle changes insulin or metformin may be prescribed.

-A diet high in saturated fat (butter/ghee, whole milk, cheese, meats/sausage/bacon, coconut oil) and simple/processed carbohydrates (sugar, flour, refined grains) can increase the risk of developing diabetes by promoting insulin resistance.
+A diet high in saturated fat (butter/ghee, whole milk, cheese, sausage/bacon, coconut oil) and simple/processed carbohydrates (sugar, flour, refined grains) can increase the risk of developing diabetes by promoting insulin resistance.

 Helpful tips include: